BattleDemon/CarNavITSem2/Preplanning/Preplanning.md

 ## Route Algorithm

 ## Beyond Minimum Viable Product

+### Route Algorithms

+Either custom make my own route calculating algorithm or implement a range of known route algorithms, with some maybe taking into account average traffic at peak times ect, while still staying offline (so not real time traffic).

+### More Advanced UI and system
+Be able to have multi destination routes, or saved locations.

+### Voice Instructions
+Pre-recorded "Turn Left", "Turn Right" notifications, would require adding a speaker or integration into the cars speaker.

-### 3D Printed Chassis that is designed specifically to fit in my car.
+### 3D Printed Chassis
+3D model and print a chassis specifically designed to mount this system in my car.

 # Research

 ## Commercial Systems and Other Alternatives

+## Route Calculation Algorithms

 ## Physical Components